 Snorkeling in Bonaire

-Bonaire has not only the best shore diving experience in the Caribbean, it’s the best snorkeling, too.
+Bonaire has not only the best shore diving experience in the Caribbean, but it’s the best snorkeling, too.
 Van der Valk Plaza Beach Resort offers a class on fish identification, and there’s an identification card in the lobby gift shop.
-Whether you go to become an unknowing expert on tropical fish or to make a game out of how many different fish you can spot or just for the beauty of the experience, you should definitely make time to snorkel on Bonaire.
+Whether you go to become an unknowing expert on tropical fish or to make a game out of how many different fish you can spot, or just for the beauty of the experience, you should make time to snorkel on Bonaire.

 Land sailing

 Just outside Kralendijk on the road to Rincon, you’ll spot Bonaire Landsailing Adventures.
-It’s a track with sails racing by and you’ll feel like you’re in a marina instead of the middle of a desert surrounded by cacti.
+It’s a track with sails racing by, and you’ll feel like you’re in a marina instead of the middle of a desert surrounded by cacti.
 Welcome to land sailing.

 Visit Kralendijk